AwebsomeFr/WordsMatter/README.md

 EN

-Write with the Application ; share with the connected API !
-Compatible with any type of website architecture, WordsMatter is an autonomous and cross-device (usable on computer, tablet, smartphone...) blog management module.
-Ultra light and efficient, WordsMatter is an eco-responsible alternative to traditional Content Management Systems (CMS).
+Write from the web application; share with the API.
+WordsMatter is a 100% autonomous, open-source and free blog management module.
+Its efficiency makes it an eco-responsible alternative to traditional content management systems (CMS).

 * [Try the editor](https://awebsomefr.github.io/WordsMatter/) (fr)
 * [Read the doc](https://awebsomefr.github.io/WordsMatter/help.html) (fr)